 - Human papillomavirus (HPV): Some strains of HPV present etiologic risk factors for a specific type of cancer called Oropharyngeal Squamous Cell Carcinoma (OSCC)

 Despite all of these factors, over a quarter of all oral cancers occur in people who do not smoke and who only drink alcohol occasionally, so everyone must be aware of the warning signs.
-If you feel like you may be exhibiting symptoms of oral cancer, call Pearl Dental P.C. today and schedule a consultation.
+If you feel like you may be exhibiting symptoms of oral cancer, Call (248) 476-4416 or contact Pearl Dental P.C. today to schedule a consultation.